myheritage/watir-customize_elements/README.md

       element the same type of attribute as its native HTML element type (ex: mh-checkbox with a type of CheckBox is treated by PageObject as a true HTML checkbox).
 If there isn't a matching type, choose Element.

-You can find an example of a complete yml file here (add link to example_custom_elements.yml).
+You can find an example of a complete yml file [here](http://github.com/myheritage/watir-customize_elements/blob/master/example_custom_elements.yml)